Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 ## Information Age and New Threats

 The internet has radically changed the dynamics of scientific information dissemination.
 On one hand, knowledge has become more accessible.
-On the other—false information spreads faster than reliable, and social media algorithms create "echo chambers" where people hear only opinions confirming their beliefs.
+On the other — false information spreads faster than reliable, and social media algorithms create "echo chambers" where people hear only opinions confirming their beliefs.

-New phenomena have emerged: "infodemic"—an excess of contradictory information, artificial botnets creating the illusion of public opinion, and "deepfake" technologies making deception more sophisticated.
+New phenomena have emerged: "infodemic" — an excess of contradictory information, artificial botnets creating the illusion of public opinion, and "deepfake" technologies making deception more sophisticated.

 ### Paradox of the Information Society